-The net proceeds that we will receive from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$94.9 million (or approximately \$109.2 million if the underwriters fully exercise their overallotment option).
-We expect to use a substantial portion of the net proceeds of this offering to acquire our targeted assets within three months after the closing of this offering.
-We expect to use the balance of the net proceeds of this offering, if any, for working capital and general corporate purposes.
-Pending such uses, we may invest the net proceeds from this offering in interest-bearing, short-term investments, including money market accounts.
+The net proceeds from this offering, after deducting underwriting discounts and commissions and estimated offering expenses, will be approximately \$\\$\text{million}\$ if the underwriters fully exercise their over-allotment option).
+We expect to use a substantial portion of the net proceeds of this offering and the concurrent private placement to acquire our targeted assets within six months after the closing of this offering and the concurrent private placement.
+We expect to use the balance of the net proceeds of this offering and the concurrent private placement, if any, for working capital and general corporate purposes.
+Pending such uses, we may invest the net proceeds from this offering and the concurrent private placement in interest-bearing, short-term investments, including money market accounts.
 See "Use of Proceeds."

-Dividend policy
+Distribution policy

-Our present intention is to pay quarterly and special dividends to our common shareholders so that approximately 100% of our net income attributable to our common shares each calendar year, beginning with the 2010 calendar year, has been distributed prior to April of the subsequent calendar year, subject to potential adjustments for changes in common shares outstanding.
-The declaration of dividends to our shareholders and the amount of such dividends are at the discretion of our board of directors.
-In setting our dividends, our board of directors takes into account, among other things, our earnings, our financial condition, our working capital needs and new opportunities.
-In particular, we may deviate from our dividend policy when we believe it is prudent to do so for liquidity management purposes, during financial crises or extreme market dislocations, or in order to take advantage of what we deem to be extraordinary investment opportunities.
-See "Dividend Policy."
+Our current intention is to make distributions to our shareholders in a per share amount equal to at least 50% of our annual net taxable income per share.
+The declaration of distributions to our shareholders and the amount of such distributions are at the discretion of our board of directors.
+In setting the level of shareholder distributions, if any, our board of directors takes into account, among other things, our earnings, our financial condition, our working capital needs and new opportunities.
+See "Distribution Policy."